amanuel2/ng-forum/README.md

 2: `bower install`

-3: `and preivew index.html`
+3: `and preview index.html`

-##Is This Bieng built online?
+##Is This Being built online?

-Absolultely!
+Absolutely!
 [Here](https://ide.c9.io/amanuel2/fourm2) is where this fourm is bieng built.

 ##Bugs?
 None As Of Now